commercetools/fs2-queues/CONTRIBUTING.md

 ## Code formatting

-`cloud-queues` uses [scalafmt][scalafmt] to format its code and defines some [scalafix][scalafix] rules.
+`fs2-queues` uses [scalafmt][scalafmt] to format its code and defines some [scalafix][scalafix] rules.
 Before submitting code contribution, be sure to have proper formatting by running

 ```shell
 $ sbt prePR